genomic-medicine-sweden/nallo/docs/output.md

 ### Visualization tracks

-[HiFiCNV](https://github.com/PacificBiosciences/HiFiCNV) is used to call CNVs, but it also produces copy number, depth, and MAF tracks that can be visualized in for example IGV.
+[HiFiCNV](https://github.com/PacificBiosciences/HiFiCNV) is used to call CNVs, while [Modkit](https://github.com/nanoporetech/modkit) or [pb-CpG-tools](https://github.com/PacificBiosciences/pb-CpG-tools) are used for methylation analysis, but these also produce tracks that can be visualized in for example IGV.

 | Path                                                                | Description                                                                         |
 | ------------------------------------------------------------------- | ----------------------------------------------------------------------------------- |